Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Conclusion

 \section{Conclusion}

-In this paper, based on the teacher-student scheme, we have proposed two effective methods for self-supervised audio pre-training: ATST-Clip and ATST-Frame, responsible for learning clip-level and frame-level representations, respectively.
-Experimental results have shown that ATST-Frame performs well on both clip-level and frame-level downstream tasks, although it is trained with only frame-level criterion.
-Moreover, ATST-Clip is complementary to ATST-Frame, and its knowledge can be distilled to ATST-Frame to further improve the performance of ATST-Frame.
-As the scope of this study is limited to audio classification downstream tasks, future work may evaluate our models on audio generation downstream tasks.
+\addnote[conclusion]{1}{ In this paper, based on the teacher-student scheme of BYOL, we have proposed two effective self-supervised audio pre-training methods, ATST-Clip and ATST-Frame, specifically crafted to learn clip-level and frame-level representations, respectively, enabling effective audio understanding.\\ The proposed methods have been extensively evaluated on a variety of downstream tasks, including seven clip-level tasks and two frame-level tasks, covering multiple audio domains: environmental sound, speech and music.
+Both ATST-Clip and ATST-Frame demonstrated their outstanding capabilities of learning audio representations compared with previous state-of-the-art methods.
+Furthermore, ATST-Clip offers complementary knowledge to ATST-Frame, and these knowledge can be effectively distilled to ATST-Frame at the fine-tuning stage.
+Especially, the proposed methods achieve new SOTA scores on the AudioSet-2M and AudioSet-20K datasets, with the precision of 49.7\% and 40.5\% (without model ensembling), respectively.
+Furthermore, this work also provides a new benchmark for applying pre-trained models to frame-level downstream tasks, on two sound event detection datasets.
+The frame-level downstream tasks have rarely been studied in the field, and hopefully this work would fill this gap. \\ We have open-sourced our code online for the research community to replicate and expedite future research.
+As the scope of this study is limited to audio classification tasks, future work may extend our models to audio generation tasks. }